 It is self-assured and innately there without needing to scream to everyone in the room that it is there.

 Arrogance is the opposite of this.

-It is a lot more showy.
-It has to tell people that it is there.
-It may take liberties in trying to bring others down just so that this person feels better and superior.
+Taking liberties bringing others down just so that this person feels better and superior.

 Arrogance is needy.

-It wants you to know that it is there.
-It is upset when it doesn’t get attention.
-It feels that it deserves attention.
-It will do whatever it needs to in order to get that attention.
+It wants you to know that it is there and is upset when it doesn’t get attention, believing it deserves attention.

-It may mimic confidence and get away with it because people are often gullible to first impressions and can easily misread the signs.
+It mimics confidence and gets away with it, as people are gullible to first impressions and misread the signs.

 That fear is masked by a false sense of who he has imagined himself to be.

-As long as he keeps up the act, he may continue mistaking his arrogance for confidence.
+As long as he keeps up the act, he continues mistaking his arrogance for confidence.

 Get the very best dating advice straight to your inbox!